 Make sure there is no food in your garden and do not offer food to stray cats.

-You have the right to report to Council when cats are spraying, fighting, attacking or leaving faeces on your property.
+You have the right to report to Council when cats are trespassing on your property.
 You also have the right to humanely trap a cat that is on your property.

 Who's for Cats?